Home

 The site is created as a photo portfolio, with special emphasis on pictures os my voyages, like the Pacific Ocean crossing that the crew of the SV White Pigeon managed to accomplish in 2018, Easter Island, Cape Horn, Namibia, the Middle East o any other place on Earth that I’ve had the pleasure to travel to.

 In the section dedicated to my literary work there a some synopsis of the books I’ve had published: Los Enigmas de la Isla de Pascua, R.M.S.
-TitanicJack el Destripador: caso abierto and the recent Enigmas y Misterios de la Mar.
+TitanicJack el Destripador: caso abierto, Enigmas y Misterios de la Mar and the recent Operaciones Nucleares Submarinas.
 I don’t want to forget to mention one of my hobbies: home robotics.

 In the blog there are also links to my participation in several media, specially radio and the videos that i upload to my YouTube channel.